jaychoumylove/learn_koa/Readme.cn.md

 ## Contributing

-> before push your request, you should run `yarn lint` or `yarn lintWithFix` to make sure you code pass linter.
+> Before push your request, you should run `yarn lint` or `yarn lintWithFix` to make sure you code pass linter.

 ## License